Vlasovets/OA-MPRA-data-analysis/README.md

-## MPRA workshop directory
+# MPRAsnakeflow tutorial for the IGVF MPRA workshop

-- In the following directory the MPRAsnakeflow run is shown on example data from the proximal regulator project (TODO: reference to project/ another repo?)
-- TODO: Adding background information of the data here
+This github contains example data for running MPRAsnakeflow.
+The resulting files will be analyzed during the workshop.
+This tutorial can be run in advance at home.

+## Introduction

+MPRAsnakeflow is a pipeline that processes sequencing data from MPRA to create count tables for candidate sequences tested in the experiment.
+The code can be found [here](https://github.com/kircherlab/MPRAsnakeflow) and an extensive documentation [here](https://mprasnakeflow.readthedocs.io/en/latest/).
+This readme explains the structure of the data folder and the process to use the data as input data for MPRAsnakeflow in the section [Example data](#example-data).
+Then, the included config file is explained in the section [Config file](#config-file).
+Finally, we explain how to run the workflow on either a [local machine](#running-the-workflow-local) or [using Slurm](#running-the-workflow-slurm).

-## Processing:
+## Example data

+**TODO**: give a small explanation what the ProxReg data is.

-1. The corresponding data was downloaded and stored in the `example_data/` directory
+1. The example data is stored in the `example_data/` directory
 2. Next the `experiment.csv` was generated and added to the same folder.
-    - For this run there is one condition (HepG2) with three technical replicates.
-Each replicate contains a forward (barcode-forward `DNA/RNA_BC_F`), reverse (barcode-reverse `DNA/RNA_BC_R`), and index (unique molecular identifier `DNA/RNA_UMI`) read for DNA and RNA.
     - In general: This file has the following header (`Condition,Replicate,DNA_BC_F,DNA_UMI,DNA_BC_R,RNA_BC_F,RNA_UMI,RNA_BC_R`).
 For each replicate to be analyzed the table is filled with condition name (`Condition`), replicate number (`Replicate`) and names of the following three files for DNA and RNA, respectifly.
 First the barcode forward reads (`DNA_BC_F`, `RNA_BC_F`), DNA / RNA UMI file (`DNA_UMI`, `RNA_UMI`) and the barcode reverse reads (`DNA_BC_R`, `RNA_BC_R`).
 The workflow expects the file names to be in the format <condition>_<type(dna/rna)>-<replicate>_<Fwd/Rev/BC>.fastq.gz
 3. The final `experiment.csv` file is added to the configuration file here called `workshop_config.yaml`.
 This file is specified as config file later in the snakemake call.

-## Explaining the config
+## Config file
 - MPRAsnakeflow can be divided into two steps:
     1. Assignment workflow: Assign the barcodes used to the corresponding sequences
     2. Experiment workflow: Outputs count tables for the sequences used (requires the assignment workflow to be finished)